content-left-bg.png

 Schools do not need to apply for these funds as their allocation is calculated automatically.

-Schools are informed of their annual allocation.
-QBuild is advised of those who have selected QBuild delivery, along with their notional allocation.
+Schools are informed of their annual allocation in July each year.
+QBuild is advised of those schools that have selected QBuild delivery, along with their notional allocation.
 D2M schools have their allocation deposited directly to the school bank account.

 Contact